Start a New Business

 Welcome to Del Mar!

 Welcome to the City of Del Mar, and thank you for your interest in starting a new business.
 Or, if you already own or manage a business, thank you for all that you contribute to the economic and social vitality of our community.
-It is the goal of the City to see that your new business opens with ease or that your existing business continues to grow and thrive, and so on this page you’ll find a step-by-step guide to navigating the City’s required business licensing and license renewal processes, information about how to expand or make changes to the interior of your business (called “tenant improvements”), as well as helpful links to outside agencies and related resources.
+It is the goal of the City to see that your new business opens with ease or that your existing business continues to grow and thrive, and so on this page you’ll find information on the City’s required business licensing and license renewal processes, information about how to expand or make changes to the interior of your business (called “tenant improvements”), as well as helpful links to outside agencies and related resources.

-Please visit the links below to view maps of the City:
+Please visit the following links to view maps of the City:

 Starting a New Business